SFSteffensen/Master-CV/CV/English-CV.typ

   dates: dates-helper(start-date: "Jan 2024", end-date: "Jun 2024"),
   url: "https://www.zbc.dk",
   highlights: (
-    "Led the development of a digital solution for ZBC's confectionary department in a three-person team, creating a website for ingredient management and compliance with nutritional standards.", "Designed, built, and managed a PostgreSQL database, including a secure admin panel for controlling ingredient and nutrient data.", "Developed authentication mechanisms to ensure exclusive administrative access, maintaining data integrity and security.", ),
+    [Led the development of a digital solution for ZBC's confectionary department in a three-person team, creating a website for ingredient management and compliance with nutritional standards.], [Designed, built, and managed a PostgreSQL database, including a secure admin panel for controlling ingredient and nutrient data.], [Developed authentication mechanisms to ensure exclusive administrative access, maintaining data integrity and security.], ),
 )